Jump to Navigation

 In other words, the living trust's provision allowing the trustee to make gifts saved the decedent's heirs approximately $58,000 in estate taxes.

-Flexible distributions
+Flexible distributions.

 As the name implies, a living trust is created during a person's lifetime.
 However, many living trusts provide that upon demise, something called a "bypass trust" will be formed.
 Most couples want the survivor to have use of the funds in the bypass trust for support.
 However, many trusts erroneously require that the survivor receive all income of the bypass trust instead of allowing the survivor to take the income as needed for support.